 Deep pot magnets with different housings and different magnetic cores

 A deep pot magnet is a magnet system.
-The magnet is housed in a cylindrical housing, which is usually made of galvanized steel or the copper-zinc alloy brass.
-The magnet systems can be glued in, pressed in or shrunk in.
-The deep pot magnets are available in different shapes: with internal thread / with external thread / without fit tolerance
+The magnet is housed in a cylindrical housing, which is usually made of galvanized steel or the copper-zinc alloy and brass.
+The magnet systems can be glued in, pressed in, or shrunk in.
+When you buy deep pot magnets, you can choose between different shapes: with internal thread / as a pin / as a threaded pin / without fit tolerance

-In addition to commercial applications, the magnet systems also serve as a practical aid in the private sector for attaching or fixing objects.
-The deep pot magnet systems are, however, optimized for use as industrial magnets and are preferably used in mechanical engineering or tool construction.
+In addition to commercial applications, the magnet systems also serve as a practical aid in the private sector to attach or fix objects.
+The deep pot magnet systems are, however, optimized for use as industrial magnets and are preferably used in mechanical engineering or tool making.

-When installing the deep pot magnets make sure that it is directly surrounded by iron.
-In this case, the adhesive force is reduced by up to 15 percent.
-It does not matter whether the casing is galvanized or brass.
+When installing the deep pot magnet, it is important to ensure that it is not directly surrounded by iron.
+In this case, the adhesive force or adhesion is reduced by up to 15 percent.
+It does not matter whether the housing is galvanized or made of brass.
 A minimum distance of several millimeters between the housing and the surrounding iron solves this problem.
-The specific recommended distance varies, but is usually specified by the manufacturers.
-The adhesive force can also decrease if the magnets are used on uneven, painted or thin surfaces.
+The optimal distance varies but is usually specified by the manufacturers.
+The holding force can also be reduced if the magnets are used on uneven, painted or thin surfaces.

 What needs to be considered with deep pot magnets?